ECCC-MSC/open-data/docs/msc-data/dynamic_hydrographic_products_riops/readme_riops_S111-datamart-alpha_en.md

 # S-111 Dynamic Hydrographic Products(DHP) in HDF5 format using RIOPS(Regional Ice Ocean Prediction System) surface currents data.

 The S-111 Dynamic Hydrographic Products(DHP) for oceanographic models currents is in an open standard [ HDF5 ](https://www.hdfgroup.org/solutions/hdf5/) format with a specification provided by the [ International Hydrographic Organisation(IHO) ](https://iho.int).
+ECCC RIOPS model surface currents are used for this S-111 dataset.

 # Data location